JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7895 days**.

-And here is a just a random fact -  **Three years after a person quits smoking, there chance of having a heart attack is the same as someone who has never smoked before**.
+And here is a just a random fact -  **In the 1940s, the FCC assigned television's Channel 1 to mobile Services(two-way radios in taxicabs, for instance) but did not re-number theotherchannel assignments.
+That is why your TV set has channels 2 and up, butnochannel 1.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)